abhishekjain7605/Customer-Segmentation-Dashboard/README.md

-# Customer-Segmentation-Dashboard
-Customer Segmentation Dashboard — An interactive Streamlit web app that uses K-Means clustering to segment customers into meaningful groups based on behavioral, demographic, and RFM (Recency, Frequency, Monetary) features, with rich visualizations and actionable business insights.
 # 🎯 Customer Segmentation Dashboard

 An interactive web application that uses **K-Means clustering** to segment customers into meaningful groups based on behavioral, demographic, and RFM (Recency, Frequency, Monetary) features — with rich visualizations and actionable business insights.